Money is stolen from a Cuban woman's bank account: "Her balance is now zero."

 • Avoid accessing unknown payment links.

-Additional tips to protect your bank accounts:
+Additional tips for protecting your bank accounts:

 • Use secure and unique passwords for each website.